Ransley Thacker: Legal and political career

 In the early 1930s, Thacker served as Chief Justice of St Vincent, and was serving in that role as of 7 July 1933.

 Thacker took up the post of Attorney General of Fiji at the end of 1933, passing through Sydney en route to Suva on 21 December.

 Thacker served as judge on the Supreme Court of British Kenya from 1938 to 1950.
 He retired to Nairobi on a £474 pension, which he supplemented by practicing law.
 He was called out of retirement on 17 November 1952, however, as a First Class Magistrate to preside over the trial of the Kapenguria Six — Jomo Kenyatta and five others accused of organizing the Mau Mau movement.
+He was bribed for £20,000 by Governor Evelyn Baring from an emergency fund, as were the fabricated witnesses from the Attorney-General's office's funds.
 On 8 April 1953, Thacker sentenced them to seven years' hard labour.
 In his summing up, Thacker declared:

 You have successfully plunged many Africans back to a state which shows little humanity.
 You have persuaded them in secret to murder, burn and commit atrocities which will take many years to forget.